AlexanderSenf/pipelines_intro/README.md

 In `ruffus` this function is called three times by providing the `originate` step with a list of three input parameters.
-CWL works the same way; so the script itself needs to generate only 1 file, and the CWL pipeline automatically calles it with three input values.
+CWL works the same way; so the script itself needs to generate only 1 file, and the CWL pipeline automatically calls it with three input values.

 This step can be tested and run in isolation, creating one file, named `file1.csv`: